 The BSB in the School of Business is based on the principle of a balanced education in business administration and economics with a foundation in the arts and sciences.
-The undergraduate program allows students to specialize in professional fields integral to contemporary enterprise and management.
-It prepares students in North Central Indiana to become effective organizational leaders and managers.
-The undergraduate curriculum consists of three parts: (1) general education, (2) basic business administration, and (3) concentration courses.
-In addition, the program includes courses covering the principles, practices, and trends involved in managing organizations in today's dynamic economic. social, and political environment.
-Seniors have a range of elective courses in their concentration area.
-Courses on this level require participation by students in the discussion and solution of cases, projects, and special problems drawn from the contemporary business world.
+The undergraduate program prepares students for professional positions in a complex and rapidly changing global business environment.
+It trains students in North Central Indiana to become effective organizational leaders and managers.
+The undergraduate curriculum consists of four parts: (1) general education, (2) pre-business, (3) business and economics core and (4) concentration courses.
+In addition, the program includes courses covering the current principles, practices and trends involved in managing organizations in the current dynamic economic, social and political environment.
+Seniors are offered a range of courses in their chosen concentration.
+Courses on this level require participation by students in the discussion and the solution of cases, projects, and special problems drawn from the contemporary business world.
+All business students are also required to put their business knowledge into practice through an applied learning experience.